Youth Seminar 'Finding our Place in History'

 The participants took part in excursions throughout the seminar weekend to help bring history to life and put the stories of the families in the book into historical context.

-UK-German Connection walking tour: after some free time, the young people enjoyed a walking tour of some of Berlin’s most famous monuments, including the Brandenburg Gate and the Reichstag.
+walking tour: after some free time, participants took part in a walking tour of some of Berlin’s most famous monuments, including the Brandenburg Gate, the Reichstag and the Holocaust Memorial.

 "Particularly poignant was the first moment we saw the Alexander Haus, because it had already had such deep impact on us from reading the book."
 (German participant)